🇬🇪

 Tourist

 Electronic visa for nationals who don't qualify for visa-free entry.
-Valid for tourism, business, or medical purposes with 30-90 day stays.
+Valid for short-term stays up to 90 days within 180 days for tourism, business, or medical purposes.

 90d